Today’s POP RESCUE from a fate unknown, is the 1993 second album from Culture Beat, called Serenity.

 Then, for a near 8 minutes, Serenity (Epilog) plays.
 It’s a return to pumping euro beats, with occasional ‘Serenity’ vocal line, but there’s little else.

 Sadly, in November 1993, band founder Torsten Fenslau was killed in a car crash.
-But Culture Beat carried on, releasing two further songs from this album – World In Your Hands and less the successful Adelante!.
+But Culture Beat carried on, releasing two further songs from this album – World In Your Hands and the less successful Adelante!.

 One thing to note with this album, is that the tracks are long.
 The tracks that did become singles, all received Radio Edit/Remix treatment before being released.